RajithaRanasinghe/Visual-Studio-IDE-Setup-Guide--CMake--wxWidgets--OpenGL--and-vcpkg/README.md

         CreateStatusBar();
         SetStatusText("Welcome to wxWidgets!");

-        // Create the OpenGL canvas but don't show it initially. m_glCanvas = new MyGLCanvas(this);
+        // Create the OpenGL canvas but dont show it initially. m_glCanvas = new MyGLCanvas(this);
         m_glCanvas->Hide();
     }